A mixed bag of greens and a variety of fresh fruits makes this citrus salad burst with flavor!

 The event was fun and not quite as intimidating as I initially thought.
 The best part of the whole day was working side by side with Cincinnati Cooks students and discovering how Kroger has put forth this initiative to feed our city.
 Food waste is real, but what if we took the food we were going to discard and turn it into something amazing?

 Since I was limited in my green selection, I was forced to use greens I was completely unfamiliar with and have faith that they would work out.
 Turnip greens, collard greens and a limited amount of kale were my options.
 So I combined them and added the ripe and juicy fresh pineapple, strawberries, and oranges.
 I added nuts for crunch and a super simple poppy seed dressing.
 The end result surprised even surprised me.
 I had no idea that turnip and collard greens could taste so good in their raw state!
 The greens are sturdy enough to hold up to the plump fruit and any bitterness the greens may have are instantly softened by the ripe fruit.
-This salad would be wonderful with this easy grilled salmon recipe or this catfish recipe!
+This salad would be wonderful with this homemade minestrone soup, easy grilled salmon recipe or this catfish recipe!

 - 4 cups mixed greens (kale, turnip, and collard)